-This 1000 person village is midway between Princeton and Osoyoos on Highway 3, where it joins Highway 3A from Penticton.
+This 1000 person village is about midway between Princeton (64 km) and Osoyoos (48 km) on the Crowsnest Highway Highway 3, at the point where it connects to Highway 3A from Penticton (48 km).
 The community is surrounded by mountains on all sides, Apex (with its ski hill) to the north, Snowy to the south, and Kobau to the east.
-Over the years, Keremeos evolved into ranching and then into fruit-growing.
-The area has a very long growing season and fruit orchards have done well since 1910.

 Today, Keremeos is best known for its many fruit & vegetable stands along Highway 3 selling fresh produce from the area’s farms.
 There are over 30 fruit stands in the community.